mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Reviewing code is difficult &mdash; harder than writing the code in the first place.

 Your teammate arrives at work each day with a finite supply of focus.
-If they allocate some of it to you by reviewing your code, that's time they can't spend on their own work.
-It's only fair that you maximize the value of this time.
+If they allocate some of it to reviewing your code, that's time they can't spend on their own work.
+It's only fair that you maximize the value of their time.

-It sounds obvious, but I often see authors treat their reviewer like a personal quality assurance technician.
+This advice sounds obvious, but I often see authors treat reviewers like personal quality assurance technicians.
 They ignore opportunities to catch their own careless errors, and they make minimal effort to organize their changelist for reviewability.

 Reviews improve drastically when participants trust each another.
 When your reviewer has confidence that you respect their time and take their feedback seriously, they'll put more effort into helping you.
 If you treat your review as a box you have to check before merging in your code, you miss out on expertise that your reviewer can offer you.